mongodb/terraform-provider-mongodbatlas/docs/data-sources/network_peering.md

 * `network_name` - Name of the network peer to which Atlas connects.
 * `error_message` - When `"status" : "FAILED"`, Atlas provides a description of the error.

-See detailed information for arguments and attributes: [MongoDB API Network Peering Connection](https://docs.atlas.mongodb.com/reference/api/vpc-get-connection/)
+To learn more about arguments and attributes, see the [MongoDB API Network Peering Connection](https://docs.atlas.mongodb.com/reference/api/vpc-get-connection/) documentation.